 Common Winter Pest Animals

 The most common pests we see moving indoors during the colder months are squirrels, rats, mice, raccoons, and opossums.
-It’s important none of these animals hibernate.
+None of these animals must hibernate.
 So if they are in your home to escape the cold weather, they’ll continue to be a nuisance.

 Bats in the winter can pose a unique problem.
 Some bat species hibernate while other species migrate.
 If you live in a colder climate, you might have hibernating bats in your attic.